leej3/fmrif-scheduler-morse-version/README.md

 - Podman and Podman Compose

-The following will run a containerized postgres database, initialize the database schema, configure the application to use an example LDAP server,and run the application:
+The following will run a containerized postgres database, initialize the database schema, and run the application:

 ```
 bash run.sh